jj5/kickass-crypto/README.md

 - if you mess up `get_const_data_format()` you get an empty string and no error
 - if you mess up a constant accessor you get the value defined by the default constant and no error
-- if you mess up a config accessor you get the value defined by the default constant and no error
+- if you mess up a config accessor you get the value defined by the default constant (or false if there is no such thing) and no error
 - if you mess up `get_const()` you get the default value and no error
 - if you mess up `get_passphrase_list()` you get an empty array and an error
 - if you mess up `get_encryption_passphrase()` you get null and no error